swiss-ai/posttraining-data/06-field-based-filtering/README.md

 # 06-field-based-filtering: General Field Analysis and Filtering

-Analyzes, filters, and splits chat format datasets by field values.
+Analyzes, filters, and splits datasets in our schema by field values.
 Use dot notation for nested fields (e.g., `original_metadata.category`).

-**Note**: License-based filtering has been moved to `03-license-based-filtering/` for better pipeline organization.

 ## Tool